kubernetes-sigs/external-dns/docs/proposal/registry.md

 This implementation idea is borrowed from [Mate](https://github.com/zalando-incubator/mate/)

 Each record created by external-dns is accompanied by the TXT record, which internally stores the external-dns identifier.
-For example, if external dns with `group-id="external-dns-1"` record to be created with dns name `foo.zone.org`, external-dns will create a TXT record with the same dns name `foo.zone.org` and injected value of `"external-dns-1"`.
+For example, if external dns with `owner-id="external-dns-1"` record to be created with dns name `foo.zone.org`, external-dns will create a TXT record with the same dns name `foo.zone.org` and injected value of `"external-dns-1"`.
 The transfer of ownership can be done by modifying the value of the TXT record.
-If no TXT record exists for the record or the value does not match its own `group-id`, then external-dns will simply ignore it.
+If no TXT record exists for the record or the value does not match its own `owner-id`, then external-dns will simply ignore it.

 #### Goods